 Electric Hollow Body

 Electric Hollow Body Guitar

-Hollow body guitars are a way of taking most of what’s great about a solid body electric and having a little acoustic influence as well.
+Hollow body guitars are a way of taking most of what’s great about a solid body electric and having a little acoustic influence.

-Not to be confused with an acoustic-electric guitar, a real hollow body uses the same types of guitar pickups that are found in a solid body.
-They just happen to be mounted on a top on – you guessed it – a hollow body.
+Not to be confused with an acoustic-electric guitar, a real hollow body uses the same guitar pickups found in a solid body.
+They happen to be mounted on a top on – you guessed it – a hollow body.

-Semi-hollow body guitar types are variants that have a centre support going through the entire body.
+Semi-hollow body guitar types are variants that have center support going through the entire body.
 This can increase sustain by having a more solid mount for the bridge and pickups.

 Hollow body guitars tend to have a warmer tone than solid bodies.
-They are very common in jazz and big band music, but don’t let that pigeon hole your perception.
+They are prevalent in jazz and big band music, but don’t let that pigeonhole your perception.
 They are just as prevalent in rockabilly, country, and some straight-up rock applications.

-One thing to consider when cranking up any kind of hollow body – they are notorious for producing feedback at high volumes.
-So consider that if you are intending to use one for, say, metal guitar that will melt steel.
+One thing to consider when cranking up any hollow body – they are notorious for producing feedback at high volumes.
+So consider that if you intend to use one for, say, metal guitar that will melt steel.

-Popular hollow-body guitars are made by brands such as Gretsch and D’Angelico, along with offerings by most of the other major electric guitar manufacturers as well.
+Popular hollow-body guitars are made by brands such as Gretsch and D’Angelico, along with offerings by most other major electric guitar manufacturers.

 Bass Guitar – All Kinds!